MartinThoma/MartinThoma.github.io/content/2018-10-19-python-property.md

 tags: Python
 featured_image: logos/python.png
 ---
 Python has a built-in decorator `@property`.
-It was introduced as a way to add getters / setters in a backwards-compatible way to simple attributes of a class.
+In this article, you will learn why and how to use it.

-For example, you could have a class
+The following super basic `Location` class is used:

 ```
 def Location(object):